laszlocph/website/_posts/2019-02-28-The-ultime-DroneCI-caching-guide.md

 Eventually I forked it and changed it to my own needs.
 The main driver of that was a weird issue of the cached Ruby gems, sometimes one particular of the restored gems was corrupt.

-We suspected that perhaps the concurrent writing of the cache could cause the problem, so I changed the plugin so it first tars up the cache content and then switches the current cache pointer symlink in one atomic step.
+We suspected in the team that perhaps the concurrent writing of the cache could cause the problem, so I changed the plugin so it first tars up the cache content and then switches the current cache pointer symlink in one atomic step.

-I can't say for sure that this solve dthe problem, or a Ruby version update we had in those weeks, but the issue was gone.
+I can't say for sure that this solved the problem, or a Ruby version update we had in those weeks, but the issue dissappeared.

 All in all the drillster plugin is a good go-to solution if you chose volume based caching.
 And should you ever need to improve it, the codebase is easy to understand.

-### Volume based caching however comes with a limitation
+### Volume based caching however comes with a limitation however

 And that is - what you have guessed already - the cached state is only available on a single build agent.